bmp-dot/QuickStartCalmDSL/README.md

-Launch DevWorkstation from Calm Marketplace
+## Launch DevWorkstation from Calm Marketplace ##

 ![A screenshot of a cell phone Description automatically generated](media/image1.png){width="2.2797200349956257in" height="1.871411854768154in"}

--   Select the Credentials tab and enter desired User/Pass ((important))
+-   **Important: Select the Credentials tab and enter desired User/Pass**

 -   Enter the name of Application "DevWorkstation-\<INITIALS\>

 -   Press Create

--   Review audit log to see packages being deployed
+-   Review audit log to see packages being deployed.
+The blueprint automatically installs several utilities along with Calm DSL.

 ![A screenshot of a cell phone Description automatically generated](media/image2.png){width="1.7756703849518811in" height="2.2632206911636046in"}

-Once application is in running state SSH to the DevWorkstation VM
+## Once application is in "running" state SSH to the DevWorkstation VM ##

 -   To get the IP address select to "Services" tab under the running application.
 Then select/highlight the service and the IP with show